Ovizro/Kola/README.md

         I finally understand now, Mika, we don't need any destinations, we just need to keep moving forward.
         As long as we don't stop, the road will continue!
 ```

+### Grammar

-In KoiLang, file is divided into 'command' part and 'text' part.
+In KoiLang, the code contains 'command' section and 'text' section.
-The formation of command part is like C preprocessor directive,
+The format of the command section is similar to a C prepared statement,
-using '#' as starting.
-And text is surrounding commands.
+using '#' as the prefix.
+And other lines that do not start with '#' are the text section.

     #command "This is a command"
-    This is a text.
+    This is the text.

+The format of a single command like:

+    #command_name [param 1] [param 2] ...

+There are several parameters behind the command whose name should be a valid variable name.

+> An unsigned decimal integer like is also a legal command name, like `#114`.

-Each command can have several arguments behind the command name.
+Each command can have several parameters behind the command name.
 Valid argument type include integer, float, literal and string.

     #arg_int    1 0b101 0x6CF
-    #arg_float  1.0 2e-2
+    #arg_float  1.
+2e-2 .114514
-    #arg_literal __name__
+    #arg_literal string __name__
     #arg_string "A string"

-> Here "literal" is a valid python variety name containing letter,digit, underline and not starting with digit.
-Usually it is same as a string.
+> Here literal argument is a valid python variety name containing letter, digit, underline and not starting with digit.
+Usually it is the same as a string.

-There is another kind of arguments -- keyword arguments which formation is as this:
+The above parameter types are often referred to base parameters.
+Combination parameter which is composed of multiple basic parameters is another argument type.
+It is a key-to-value mode which is starting with a literal as key and followed by several basic parameters.
+The format is as follows:

     #kwargs key(value)